sbryngelson/group-docs/phd-syllabus/doing-research.md

 Can a PhD student choose any topic and research direction?
 Do I dictate research agendas and projects to the student?
 The reality is that we decide together on which ideas and directions to work on.
-It's an iterative, long term process that results in the alignment.
+It's an iterative, long-term process that results in the alignment.
 It starts when students pick to work with me -- and I with them -- because we have a shared interest.
 I am likely to steer new students towards directions and questions that I think are interesting (sometimes new, sometimes existing), especially projects which I have funding to work on.
 But I never "assign" projects -- if the student is not excited and motivated about a research direction, the outcome is not likely to be good.